athenianco/athenian-api/DEPLOYMENT.md

 - `ATHENIAN_INVITATION_URL_PREFIX` environment variable which specifies the invitation URL beginning.
 - Accessible PostgreSQL endpoint with the metadata.
 - Accessible PostgreSQL endpoint with the server state.
+- Accessible PostgreSQL endpoint with the precomputed objects.
 - Exposing the configured HTTP port outside.

 ### Configuration